cyclic-software/www/content/posts/common-mistakes-for-first-time-deploy.md

 ### Speed bump #1: No more nodemon

-It's generally considered best practice to used the npm module [nodemon](https://www.npmjs.com/package/nodemon) during development because it watches for file changes as your are working.
+It's generally considered best practice to used the npm module [nodemon](https://www.npmjs.com/package/nodemon) during development because it watches for file changes as you are working.
 However nodemon isn't needed in production.

 If you are using nodemon to run your app locally, you’ll need to update the start script that tells Cyclic how to run the application before you deploy your app.